Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Buffalo Bills: B-

 The Bills, with the AFC East suddenly there for the taking, were justified in trading their first-round pick to the Vikings earlier in the offseason for WR Stefon Diggs.
 They used a second-rounder on DE A.J.
 Epenesa.
 But their most intriguing pick was the fifth-round choice they used to end QB Jake Fromm’s draft plummet.
-Fromm’s drop prompted talk of a weak arm and a poor showing at the NFL scouting combine.
-But he was an accomplished college QB and he could give the Bills a reliable backup behind Josh Allen.
+Fromm’s drop prompted talk of a weak arm and a poor showing at the combine.
+But he was an accomplished college quarterback, and he could give the Bills a reliable backup for Josh Allen.

 Miami Dolphins: A

 The Dolphins made the most of the draft assets amassed from last season’s roster dismantling.
-They made the bold move with their QB choice, taking the risk that Tua Tagovailoa will recover fully from last season’s hip injury to be a franchise centerpiece.
+They made the bold move with their quarterback choice, taking the risk that Tua Tagovailoa will recover fully from last season’s hip injury to be a franchise centerpiece.
 That was a chance worth taking for a franchise that once passed on Drew Brees in free agency because of injury concerns.
 The Dolphins made six of the draft’s first 70 selections and split them evenly between offense and defense.
 They fortified Tagovailoa’s offensive line with T Austin Jackson and G/T Robert Hunt, and they strengthened the defense with CB Noah Igbinoghene, DT Raekwon Davis and S Brandon Jones.
-They trade for Niners RB Matt Breida.
+They also traded for 49ers RB Matt Breida.

 New England Patriots: B-

-Coach Bill Belichick’s dog became a star of the work-from-home camera shots, and the Patriots focused on rebuilding their defense and accumulating TEs for the post-Tom Brady era.
-Belichick traded out of the first round entirely, opting against taking QB Jordan Love, and took Division II safety Kyle Dugger early in Round 2.
+Coach Bill Belichick’s dog became a star of the work-from-home draft as the Patriots focused on rebuilding their defense and accumulating tight ends for the post-Tom Brady era.
+Belichick traded out of the first round entirely, opting against taking Love, and took Division II S Kyle Dugger early in Round 2.
 TEs Devin Asiasi and Dalton Keene were taken in the third round.
-The Patriots passed up QB Jake Fromm even in the fifth round to take a kicker.
+The Patriots passed up Fromm in the fifth round to take a kicker.
 It was all very Belichick-like, but this approach puts a tremendous amount of trust in second-year QB Jarrett Stidham.

 New York Jets: B

-The Jets rebuilt their offensive line in free agency and completed that project by choosing T Mekhi Becton 11th overall.
-That should aid third-year QB Sam Darnold.
+The Jets rebuilt their offensive line in free agency and completed that project by choosing Becton 11th overall.
+That should help third-year QB Sam Darnold.
 So, too, should the second-round selection of WR Denzel Mims.

 AFC North